LostArtefacts/TR-Rando/CONTRIBUTING.md

 # Development guidelines

 The solution is built using Visual Studio.
-When you fork or copy the repository and then build the solution for the first time, Visual Studio should restore all dependencies, but these are listed as follows for reference.
+The shared IO libraries (TRLevelControl, TRImageControl, TRDataControl and related tools) live in the [TombIO](https://github.com/LostArtefacts/TombIO) repository, included here as a git submodule, so clone with `--recursive` or run `git submodule update --init --recursive` after cloning.
+When you then build the solution for the first time, Visual Studio should restore all other dependencies, but these are listed as follows for reference.

 ### NuGet packages